-A great deal of jargon is used when talking about cybersecurity, and it’s surprising how often viruses, worms and malware are used incorrectly.
+Cybersecurity talks produce a great deal of jargon.
+Do you know the differences between viruses, worms and malware?
 One of the biggest mistakes people tend to make is using the term “virus” interchangeably with malware.

 To clear up any confusion, malware — short for malicious software — is a broad term that refers to any program designed to access or damage a computer system.